kb1907/Machine_Learning_Projects/README.md

 ### 2. [How to Prevent Data Leakage?](https://www.kaggle.com/kaanboke/how-to-prevent-the-data-leakage)

-- Data leakage is the use of information in the model training process which would not be expected to be available at prediction time.
+- Data leakage is the use of information in the model training process that would not be expected to be available at prediction time.
 - Data leakage causes the predictive scores (metrics) to overestimate the model's utility when run in a production environment.
 - How to prevent data leakage is one of the basic concepts to know.